JasonZ-Git/JasonTechnology/git-books/Daily_Thinking.md

 TODO List - All the finished ones will be moved to separate pages.
 ---------
+* Create a project to explore how to merge Eureka Server and API gateway together to make a better architect.
 * Should write a technical proposal to JCP regarding using annotation to replace no-method interface such as Serializable
 * Rust and Golang is pretty fast in lambda - It is good to explore it a bit more.
   - Go is easy to learn, focus on Web API - can be treated as an alternative to NodeJS